mariostavr/Non-Local-Means/README.md

 # Google Colab Setup - Compile/Run
   USEFULL SHORTCUTS:
   1. Create a new code block: ctrl M B
   2. Run: ctrl ENTER

+  STEPS:
   1. Go to https://colab.research.google.com/ and Click on "New Notebook".
   2. Click on Runtime >> Change >> Hardware Accelerator GPU.
   3. Check the version of CUDA by running the command line below: